Ss Peter and Paul Orthodox Church

 Today's Scripture Readings

-LUKE 6:37-45
+LUKE 15:11-32

 Weekly Services

-Check the calendar link above
+Be sure to check the calendar link above for all services.

 Sunday